breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Much work lies ahead for the interested reader.
 Before we can claim to have a unification of graph linear algebra and computer science, at least three technical hurdles will need to be cleared.
 First is theoretical: we will need show that binary matrix arithmetic is universal.
 Second is practical: we will need to show a proof-of-concept via binary recompilation.
 Third is usable: we must develop a robust toolchain for compiling and introspecting a wide variety of graph programs.

-While a naïve proof is a trivial extension of the Church-Turing thesis, a constructive proof taking hardware constraints into consideration is needed.
+While a naïve proof is a trivial extension of the Church-Turing thesis, a constructive proof taking physics into consideration is needed.
 Given some universal language $$\mathcal L$$, and a program implementing a boolean vector function $$\mathcal V: \mathbb B^i \rightarrow \mathbb B^o \in \mathcal L$$, we must derive a transformation $$\mathcal T_\mathcal L: \mathcal V \rightarrow \mathcal M$$, which maps $$\mathcal P$$ to a boolean matrix function $$\mathcal M: \mathbb B^{j \times k} \times \mathbb B^{l\times m}$$, while preserving asymptotic complexity $$\mathcal O(\mathcal M) \lt \mathcal O(\mathcal V)$$, i.e. which is no worse than a constant factor in space or time.
 Clearly, the identity function $$\mathcal I(\mathcal V)$$ is a valid candidate for $$\mathcal T_{\mathcal L}$$.
 But as recent GPGPU research has shown, we can do much better.

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">n.b.
 Not saying anything about the workload, just the architecture - Software 1.0 may still be the dominant paradigm.
 I&#39;m saying there is a binary translation from load/store/jump/branch instructions to sparse BLAS primitives which imposes no constraints on the programming model.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1278156002240716800?ref_src=twsrc%5Etfw">July 1, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-The second major hurdle is to develop a binary recompiler which translates vector programs into optimized matrix primitives with real datatypes, e.g. `Int`, `Float16`, `Float32`, and run that program on an optimized SIMD architecture.
-This will be a major engineering undertaking in the next two decades as the world transitions to GPGPU and graph computing.
-Program induction will become an key step in the compilation process and getting these graphs to run quickly.
+The second major hurdle to graph computation is developing a binary recompiler which translates programs into optimized BLAS instructions.
+The resulting program will eventually need to demonstrate performant execution across a variety of heterogenously-typed programs, e.g. `Int`, `Float16`, `Float32`, and physical SIMD devices.
+Developing the infrastructure for such a recompiler will be a major engineering undertaking in the next two decades as the world transitions to graph computing.
+Program induction will likely be a key step to accelerating these graphs on physical hardware.

-The third and final hurdle is to develop robust compiler toolchain for matrix programs, including a transpiler that returns human-readable matrix programs.
-This will require fundamental progress in program synthesis and most likely consume the better half of the next century to fully deploy.
+The third and final hurdle is to develop a robust compiler toolchain for graph computation.
+At some point, users will be able to feed a short program into a source-to-source transpiler and have the program slightly rewritten with semantics preserving guarantees.
+This will require fundamental progress in abstract interpretation, programming tools, runtime instrumentation, as well as shape-safe libraries and frameworks.
+Ultimately, we hypothesize users will opt for a more declarative programming style with resource-aware and type-directed constraints.
+This final step will require fundamental progress in program induction and consume the better half of the next century to gain wider adoption.

 # References